atlassian/react-beautiful-dnd/docs/guides/preset-styles.md

 **Styles applied using the `data-react-beautiful-dnd-droppable` attribute**

-We apply `pointer-events: none` to a `Droppable` during a drag.
+We apply `pointer-events: none` to a `<Droppable />` during a drag.
 This is technically not required as an optimisation.
 However, it gets around a common issue where hover styles are triggered during a drag.
 You are welcome to opt out of this one as it is it not required for functinality.

 ```css
 pointer-events: none;